krzubair/test_app/README.md

 # README
-Currently in learning mode in the ruby in rails
+Currently in learning mode in the ruby on rails